Images Have Disappeared

 Deleted Images:

-Another situation is when the images were simply deleted from the server, manually to create some space, without knowing that can affect things.
+Another situation is when the images were manually deleted from the server to free up disk space.

 Example:

-You add an image to a page either using The Divi Builder, or the Default WordPress Editor.
+The image was uploaded to a page using The Divi Builder or the Default WordPress Editor.

-When that image is added, it's being uploaded via the Media Library.
+When that image is added, it's uploaded via the Media Library.

-In that moment WordPress automatically creates a folder on your server where it stores all the images uploaded through the Media Library.
+At that moment, WordPress automatically creates a folder on your server that stores all the images uploaded through the Media Library.

-If in the meantime that image is deleted from the server for any reason (manually or by an optimization plugin), the path still remains active in front end when you access the page, but with the image missing now from the server, there will be nothing to show for the visitors.
+If, in the meantime, that image is deleted from the server for any reason (manually or by an optimization plugin), the path remains active in the front end when you access the page.
+Still, with the image missing from the server, there will be nothing to show on the front end.

-You can check that by inspecting the page where the image is missing and check the path:
+You can check that by inspecting the page where the image is missing and checking the path:

 Did this answer your question?